azagoruyko/rigBuilder/README.md

 ## ⚙️ Core Concepts

-At its heart, RigBuilder operates on a **graph-based hierarchy of modules**:
+At its heart, Rig Builder operates on a **graph-based hierarchy of modules**:

 - **📦 Modules**: The primary building blocks.
-Each module represents a specific step (e.g., Spine, Limb, Rig Utilities).
+Modules can represent anything from a rigging step (e.g., Spine, Limb) to a general utility (e.g., Batch Exporter, Scene Cleanup).
 - **🎛️ Attributes**: Parameters that define module behavior.
 Attributes can hold any JSON-compatible data and dynamic **Python expressions**.
 - **🔗 Connections**: Attributes can be "wired" together using absolute or relative paths (e.g., `/parent/input`).
 - **🧠 Expressions**: They alter attribute values at time of value resolution.
-- **🖥️ Host Connectivity**: RigBuilder connects to host applications and executes modules inside bringing the result back.
+- **🖥️ Host Connectivity**: Rig Builder connects to host applications and executes modules inside, bringing the result back in real-time.
-- **🚀 Execution**: When triggered, modules execute top-to-bottom **inside the host application**, driving the DCC/Engine via its API.
+- **🚀 Execution**: When triggered, modules execute top-to-bottom **inside the host application**, driving the DCC/Engine via its native API.
-- **💼 Workspaces**: Isolated project environments that encapsulate your module tree, Git-backed history, and tool settings.
+- **💼 Workspaces**: Isolated environments that encapsulate your script hierarchies, Git-backed history, and dedicated tool settings.

 ---

 ## ✨ Key Features

+- **⚡ Modern Scripting Experience** — A high-performance Python editor tailored for technical artists.
 - **💼 Workspace Management** — Organize your work into isolated projects.
-Seamlessly switch between different rigs or tools while maintaining dedicated module hierarchies and environment settings.
+Seamlessly switch between different toolsets, rigs, or automated pipelines while maintaining focused module hierarchies and persistent environment settings.
-- **📦 Unified module storage** — Automatically manages and discovers modules in a single library, simplifying versioning and sharing.
-No more manual public/private folder management.

-- **🔄 Auto-Sync Architecture** — Automatically synchronizes the modules with their files on disk.
-- **📜 Module history** — Built-in, git-backed history browser for all module changes.
-Track every save, view diffs, and restore versions instantly.
+- **📜 Git-Backed Module History** — Built-in version control for every module change.
+Track every save, view granular diffs, and restore previous versions in seconds.
+- **🔄 Native Auto-Sync** — Real-time synchronization between the application and your files on disk, ensuring your UI always reflects the latest changes.
-- **🖥️ DCC Agnostic** — RigBuilder communicates with **Maya**, **Blender**, **Unreal Engine**, or any other Python-capable host.
+- **🖥️ DCC Agnostic** — Seamlessly connects to **Maya**, **Blender**, **Unreal Engine**, or any Python-capable host via a high-performance ZMQ bridge.
-- **🤖 Local AI Assistance** — Integrated **Ollama** support for AI-assisted rig building, documentation generation, and script refactoring without leaving the app.
+- **🤖 Local AI Assistance** — Integrated **Ollama** support for AI-assisted script development and documentation generation.
-- **📝 Native Markdown docs** — All module documentation is now natively written and rendered in Markdown, providing a modern and clean look for tool descriptions.
+- **📝 Responsive Markdown Docs** — Author and view module documentation in native Markdown for a modern, clean documentation experience.

 ---